 The Manufacturing Agreement provides the terms and conditions pursuant to which Minntech will manufacture and supply to ESI all of ESI's requirements for the Product.
-Manufacturing of the Product is expected to commence sometime in August-September 2007.
-The Manufacturing Agreement has a term of three years commencing after the first shipment of commercial quantities of the Product by Minntech to ESI, provides for automatic one year renewals if not terminated by one of the parties.
+Manufacturing of the Product commenced in September 2007.
+The Manufacturing Agreement has a term of three years commencing after the first shipment of commercial quantities of the Product by Minntech to ESI and provides for automatic one year renewals if not terminated by one of the parties.
 The Manufacturing Agreement may be terminated by either party upon 90 days prior written notice.